port-labs/port-docs/docs/introduction/quickstart.md

 This quickstart was used to show you a basic example that doesn't require any domain-specific knowledge, but now you have all the tools you need to get started!

-You can begin creating Blueprints that describe your `Services`, `Applications`, `Clusters`, `Infrastructure` resources, or continue your new Car Manufacturer journey!
+You can begin creating Blueprints that describe your `Services`, `Applications`, `Clusters`, `Infrastructure resources`, or continue your new Car Manufacturer journey!

 ### Recommended next steps